 Perfect Cloud UltraPlush Gel-Max 10-inch

 Once again, this another mattress which combines memory foam and cooling gel to make a cooler version of the popular design style.
 However, some differences set this bed apart.
 For starters, the top layer features a 1.5-inch layer of air-infused foam.
 If there’s a theme to this overview, it’s that more air is more comfortable.
 To add to the chill factor, the second layer of this match is a 2-inch thick layer of cooling gel.
 This gel also conforms to your body to provide plenty of support.
-The third layer of this mattress is 6.5 inches of supportive foam.
+The third layer is 6.5 inches of supportive foam.
 Together, these three layers strike a balance between too soft and too firm.
 This mattress also comes with a removable and washable stretch knit cover that’s perfect for keeping the bed clean.

 The Perfect Cloud UltraPlush is also CertiPUR-US certified.
 This is another excellent cooling mattress with some extra features.